skellis46/slipbox/summer sound (poem).md

 I wrote this haiku after reading the haiku in previous note.

-Summer sound—
+Summer din—
 A man falls to the ground
 Earth pays no mind

-I think I prefer "Summer din—"

 - [[footfall]]

 ## variations

 Summer beats—
+Summer sound— (this was original line)
 Summer rhythm—
 Summer heat—
 Warming summer—